dandelany/bloomcatcher/camera/README.md

 1. Go to Localisation Options and set your locale and timezone
 2. Go to Interfacing Options > Camera and enable the camera interface
 3. Go to Advanced Options > Expand Filesystem and make sure the filesystem is expanded
-4. Finish and reboot your Pi.
+4. Select "Finish" and reboot your Pi.